-If your cat is an indoor cat that rarely ventures outside, its chances of injury and illness are likely lower, but does this mean it won’t need to be protected against any potential diseases?
+If your cat is an indoor cat that rarely ventures outside, their chances of injury and illness are likely lower, but does this mean they won’t need to be protected against any potential diseases?

 Veterinarians recommend all cat get their core vaccines.
 These vaccines protect cats against widely distributed diseases that have a high mortality rate.
 A cat’s core vaccines are feline herpes virus vaccine 1 (FHV-1), feline calicivirus vaccine (FCV), feline panleukopenia virus vaccine (FPV), rabies, and feline leukemia virus vaccine (FeLV).
-Believe it or not, even your indoor cat is at risk of contracting the disease through fomites, this is the term used for third objects that work as a transportation system for a pathogenic virus.
-That’s right, even if your cat does not have contact with other cats you could certainly bring a virus home in your clothing or shoe soles!
+Believe it or not, even your indoor cat is at risk of contracting the disease through fomites, and this is the term used for third objects that work as a transportation system for a pathogenic virus.
+That’s right, even if your cat does not have contact with other cats, you could certainly bring a virus home on your clothing or shoes!

 This article discusses vaccines, their pros and cons, and how you can make the best and safest decision for your cat.